yarastouhi/Gaby/README.md

 ### 2. Temperature Setting

 The temperature setting controls the creativity and variability of the chatbot's responses.
 A higher temperature will make the responses more creative and diverse, while a lower temperature will make them more deterministic and focused.

 To Customize: Change the temperature parameter to a value between 0 and 1:

   -Lower Temperature (e.g., 0.2): The chatbot will provide more precise and consistent answers, suitable for technical or formal contexts.

   -Higher Temperature (e.g., 0.9): The chatbot will generate more varied and creative responses, which can be useful in brainstorming sessions or less formal contexts.

-There are two ways to set or change the temperature: through the `ChatOpenAI` object in the code or by modifying the credentials file.
+There are two ways to set or change the temperature.

 #### Method 1: Changing Temperature Through `ChatOpenAI` Object

 You can set the temperature directly when initializing the `ChatOpenAI` object in your code.